AlexO16/alex-oleynik/README.md

   # Alex Oleynik React Portfolio

   # Description
   This is a personal React portfolio showing the power of React.
-The site contains a homepage, a section about me, my portfolio, contact me section and a resume section.
+The site contains a homepage, a section about me, my portfolio, contact section and a resume section.

   # Table of Contents:
   * [Installation](#installation)